ddella/Kubernetes-Cluster/06-k8s-API-LB7.md

 ```

 # Create server certificate
 Create a server certificate for Nginx.
-This is the certificate Nginx will present to any client doing API requests.
+This is the certificate Nginx will present to any client doing an API requests (kubectl get ...).
 This certificate can be signed by any root `CA`.
 I decided to create my own private `CA` with an intermediate `CA` and signed the server certificate with it.

+> [!NOTE]
+> The client will need to trust the `CA`, if it's a private one like I did.

 I used the script `06-gen_cert.sh` to create the server certificate.
-I already had my own private with the file `ca-crt.pem` and `int-crt.pem`.
+I already had my own private `CA` with the file `ca-crt.pem` and `int-crt.pem`.
 You can find those files in the `Private-CA` directory.
 They are needed by the script `06-gen_cert.sh`.

 # Trust your own CA
 I have a different certificate for the server portion of the Nginx load balancer.
 The `server` section is to one who answers the requests from the client, `kubectl`.
 I build my own CA and intermediate CA and generated a certificate with ECC key.
 I wanted to have a different certificathe than the one for the `location` section.
 Make sure, if you do that, to add the CA and intermediate CA in the local CA trust store.
 If you don't trust you root/int CA certificates, you'll get the following message if you try to make an API call outside Kuverbetes.